 After removing the brake pads, you can start replacing your brake pads.
 Be sure to add brake grease to the brake pads to make them easier to apply.
 This will also reduce the amount of noise your brakes make.
 Next up, you’ll want to apply the new brake pads into the exact same spot that the old ones were in.
 Once you have the new brake pads installed, you’ll also have to replace the brake caliper assembly.

 Be sure that before you change your brake pads on your own, you have all of the right tools.
-You will need gloves, a jack and a jack stand, lug wrench, a C-clamp, a wrench, turkey baster and a plastic tie or a bungee cord.
+You will need gloves, a jack and a jack stand, a lug wrench, a C-clamp, a wrench, a turkey baster, and a plastic tie or a bungee cord.

 Although you can change your rotors and brake pads at the same time, you don’t have to.
 This depends on the condition of your rotors.
 If they are just as depleted as your brake pads, you may as well get them fixed.
 Granted, it’ll be a couple of times replacing your brake pads before you’ll have to replace your brake pads.